Dr. Judy Regensteiner is a Professor in the Divisions of Internal

 MD: University of Colorado School of Medicine

-Ian M Leavitt is a Professional Research Assistant in the Division of Internal Medicine.
+Ian M Leavitt is a Senior Professional Research Assistant in the Division of Internal Medicine.
 With a background in exercise physiology, his research interests involve the melding of that knowledge and health behavior to improve the health of at-risk populations through physical activity.

 BS: Adelphi University

 MS: Northeastern University